crowdbotics/modules/modules/django-appointment-local/django_appointment_local/appointment_local/README.md

 # Appointment local

 Appointment local will allow user to create and save appointments locally on a database

 ## Features

 1. Ability to create an appointment
 2. Ability to show appointments in the calendar
 3. Ability to edit and delete an appointment
 4. Ability to remind the user of the appointment
 5. Ability to search appointments
+6. Ability to create, update, get, and delete an appointment session type
-6. Ability to view appointment attendees who will show up/attend the meeting/event including the meeting/event organizer
+7. Ability to view appointment attendees who will show up/attend the meeting/event including the meeting/event organizer

 ## Instructions to run project

 1.Make Migration

 ```
 python manage.py makemigrations

 ```

 2. Migrate

 ```
 python manage.py migrate
 ```

 3. Run server

 ```
 python manage.py runserver
 ```

 ## Api Table

 List of api's endpoints with params needed for these apis.

 | Api Name                                                         |                                            Param                                             | Description                                                                                                                                                                              |